 - Student presence in unauthorized area ("out of bounds") of the school.

 NOTE: Locker rooms are "out of bounds" during school hours with the exception of physical education classes

-- 4 count toward the 12 maximum amount before suspension
+- 4 detentions that now count towards the 12 maximum amount before suspension

 - Unexcused absence from school

 - Departure from school grounds